AlexanderKosik/kickstart_regex/content/meta.md

 So what's the matter with RegEx?!

 ## The Power of Meta Characters
 Most characters match exactly on itself.
-The RegEx `r"100€"` from the previous examples will match exactly on the string `100€`, `r"test"` will match exactly on the string `test`.
+The pattern `r"100€"` from the previous examples will match exactly on the string literal `100€`, `r"test"` will match exactly on the string literal `test`.

 But there are exceptions.
 These exceptions are called `meta characters`.